ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/p6-t1-gh-cli.md

 An example of how to write an extension in TypeScript is here:
 [mcataford/gh-assigned](https://github.com/mcataford/gh-assigned)

-{% comment %}
-* May be too much work: `gh-submodule-add '<[org1]/repo1>,...,<[orgN]/repoN>'` adds to the current repo the repos specified in the comma separated list `org1/repo1`, `org2/repo2`, etc as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of the current repo.
-  - If some org as  `org1` is not specified, it is assumed to be  the same organization of the current repo.
-  - If one of the repos does'nt exist, throw an error.
-{% endcomment %}

 {% comment%}
 this is possible with the GitHub API by sending a PATCH request to /repos/{owner}/{repo} and specifying a different name parameter (docs).